-The Public Utilities Board also participates in the cost sharing multiple-employer defined benefit group-term life insurance plan operated by the TMRS known as the Supplemental Death Benefits Fund (SDBF).
-The Public Utilities Board elected, by ordinance, to provide group-term life insurance coverage to both current and retired employees.
+Plan Description - The Public Utilities Board also participates in a single-employer, defined benefit groupterm life insurance plan known as the Supplemental Death Benefits Fund (SDBF) administered by the TMRS.
+This is a voluntary program in which the Public Utilities Board elected, by ordinance, to provide group-term life insurance coverage to both current and retired employees.
 The Public Utilities Board may terminate coverage under and discontinue participation in the SDBF by adopting an ordinance before November 1 of any year to be effective the following January 1.
-The death benefit for active employees provides a lump-sum payment approximately equal to the employees' annual salary (calculated based on the employees actual earnings, for the 12-month period preceding the month of death); retired employees are insured for \$7,500; this coverage is an "other postemployment benefit," or OPEB.
+The death benefit for active employees provides a lump-sum payment approximately equal to the employees' annual salary (calculated based on the employees' actual earnings, for the 12-month period preceding the month of death).
+The death benefit for retirees is considered an "other post-employment benefit," or OPEB, and is a fixed amount of \$7,500.
+As the SDBF covers both active and retiree participants, with no segregation of assets, the SDBF is considered to be an unfunded OPEB plan (i.e. no assets are accumulated).